pwrignall/tools-and-resources/README.md

 - [Chart.Guide](https://chart.guide/charts/chart-choosing/) - Chart choosing
 - [The Data Visualisation Catalogue](https://datavizcatalogue.com/) - A library of different information visualisation types
-- [Data Viz Project](https://datavizproject.com/) - Collection of data visualizations to get inspired and find the right type
 - [Financial Times Visual Vocabulary](https://github.com/ft-interactive/chart-doctor/tree/master/visual-vocabulary) - To assist designers and journalists to select the optimal symbology for data visualisations
 - [FlowingData](https://flowingdata.com/chart-types/) - Chart Types
 - [From Data to Viz](https://www.data-to-viz.com/) - From Data to Viz is a classification of chart types based on input data format.
 It comes in the form of a decision tree leading to a set of potentially appropriate visualizations to represent the dataset
 - [Juice Labs](http://labs.juiceanalytics.com/chartchooser/index.html) - Chart Chooser
+- [Python Data Visualization Cookbook](https://dataviz.dylancastillo.co/) - It'll show you how to create basic line charts, bar charts, stacked area charts, histograms, and other common types of graphs using pandas, matplotlib, seaborn, and plotly
 - [The Python Graph Gallery](https://www.python-graph-gallery.com/) - A collection of hundreds of charts made with `Python`
 - [The R Graph Gallery](https://www.r-graph-gallery.com/) - Help and inspiration for R charts
 - [Visualization Universe](http://visualizationuniverse.com/charts/) - Track the interest in top visualization types, tools, and books